sunghoonyang/Deep-Learning-Boot-Camp/Kaggle-PyTorch/README.md

-# PyTorch + Convolutional Neural Networks (CNN) for Kaggle
+# PyTorch Model Ensembler + Convolutional Neural Networks (CNN) for Kaggle

 ## [Competition 1 -  Statoil/C-CORE Iceberg Classifier Challenge]( https://www.kaggle.com/c/statoil-iceberg-classifier-challenge)

 Learn PyTorch + Kaggle from scratch by examples and visualizations with interactive jupyter notebooks.
-Learn to compete in the [Kaggle](https://www.kaggle.com/)! competitions.
+Learn to compete in the [Kaggle](https://www.kaggle.com/) competitions using *PyTorch model ensembles*.

 ![curve](curve.png)

-All competitions are designed to be run from a CPU on a laptop, but can be accelerated with GPU resources.
+- All competitions are designed to be run from a GPU.
+- Default model is SENet.
+- Default classification is Binary
+- Default number of Image dimentions is 2.
+- Default number of Epochs is 57 for SENet.
+- Default batch size is 32.
+- Refer to the code to see all the arguments.

 ![statoil](statoil.png)

 ## Credits